GaloisInc/daedalus/docs/UserGuide.rst

 Declarations
 ============

-A Daedalus specification consists of a sequence of *declarations*, separated by a semicolon.
+A Daedalus specification consists of a sequence of *declarations*.
 Each declaration can specify either a *parser*, a *semantic value*, or a *character class*.
 Parsers may examine and consume input, and have the ability to fail.
 If successful, they produce a semantic value.
-Character classes describe sets of bytes, which may be used to define parsers, and will be discussed in more detail `later <character_classes_>`_.
+Character classes describe sets of bytes, which may be used to define parsers, and will be discussed in more detail `later
+<character_classes_>`_.

 The general form of a declarations is as follows: